Prohibition: A Lesson Not Learned

 A century of persecution has had little impact on the world’s most valuable plant.
 Here's why:

 The financial rewards and excitement of home invasions are so addictive to DEA agents and local police, they sometimes "testi-lie" in court to protect "their" newly acquired property.
 Law enforcement officers collect points for each arrest, which add up to promotions.
-If you are the mistaken target of one of their 50,000 already completed home invasions, you cannot prosecute them for violations of your civil rights.
+If you are the mistaken target of one of their 50,000 home invasions, you cannot prosecute them for violations of your civil rights.
 Further, do not look for an apology from them for tearing your house apart.

 It's About Money and Power